 We organize adult RYA Level 1 and 2 courses in May and September each year.
 The format, content and delivery follows the guidelines laid down by the RYA.

-We also offer shorter beginners courses during the summer months.
+We also offer shorter beginners courses (eg. Level 1 over 2 Saturdays) during the summer months.

 In addition for club members we offer a number of the RYA Advanced sailing modules including ‘Start Racing’, ‘Sailing with Spinnakers’ and ‘Seamanship Skills’